skellis46/slipbox/entrainment.md

 - Each of the definitions is rich in how it asks us to consider influence in general, and Sennett's idea that [[a border is not a boundary]].
 - powerful metaphor for [[culture, assumptions and beliefs]] and even heterodoxy in [[doxa and habitus#^6db9e6]] and also the potency of disorder in that same zettel
-- in [[the skilled performer is responsive]] Ingold's use of "perturbation of the perceived environment" acknowledges the fluidity of the space between the practitioner and their environment.
+- in [[the skilled practitioner is responsive]] Ingold's use of "perturbation of the perceived environment" acknowledges the fluidity of the space between the practitioner and their environment.
 Entrainment -- particularly in relation to chemistry and meteorology -- is a powerful metaphor indeed: fluid, motion-ful, influence.

 ---